Barry Calhoun Kalamazoo

 A group of individuals representing each county in the service area with a vested interest in managing invasive species.
 Our committee members offer a variety of skills and experience in managing land and people and engaging the community.
 They guide the BCK CISMA and Coordinator, act as a regional resource, eyes, and ears for the needs of the local ecosystem, and aid in making connections amongst the tri-county region.

-We are looking for TWO committee members - One in Barry County and One in Calhoun County.
+We are looking for committee members - One in Calhoun County.
 If you reside or work in either of these counties and want to participate, please reach out to Sara (at 269-908-4136 or sara.huetteman@macd.org)

 Minimum participation is to join committee meetings, which only occur 3-4 times a year.
 Additional involvement could include acting on a sub-committee or participating in projects or stakeholder meetings.